Hans Ramshorn: Activity in the Black Reichswehr

 In April 1923, Ramshorn joined the Black Reichswehr, a covert military formation parallel to the official Reichswehr, which was intended to support the regular troops in the event of internal threats.
-In the summer of 1923, he formed his own company of former subordinates on an estate in Ihlow (Oberbarnim) and led clandestine formations in Fort Hahneberg and in the Elsgrund camp on the Döberitz military training area.
+In the summer of 1923, he formed his own company of former subordinates on an estate in Ihlow in Oberbarnim and led clandestine formations in Fort Hahneberg and in the Elsgrund camp on the Döberitz military training area.
 He also acted as a recruiter for the Black Reichswehr and planned to facilitate a putsch against the Weimar Republic.
 For this purpose, he traveled to Osnabrück in the summer of 1923, to recruit former subordinates and to build up support for a putsch among the officers who remained in police service.

 The noticeable increase in the number of personnel in the Black Reichswehr caused the Reich government to fear a loss of control over it and, at the end of September 1923, they ordered its dissolution.
 On 1 October 1923, formations of the Black Reichswehr mutinied in Küstrin, Spandau, and Fort Hahneberg.
 This so-called Küstrin Putsch was quickly put down.
 A subsequent investigation revealed that three police officers in Osnabrück had joined the coup at Ramshorn's instigation.
 Those affected were given severe disciplinary punishments, but despite their hostility to the republic, they were not dismissed from civil service.

 In March 1924, Ramshorn was indicted before the Naumburg Regional Court for ordering the shooting of the worker in Querfurt in 1921.
 Due to the staunchly nationalist stance of the prosecutor and the judges, who openly sympathized with him, as well as the support of the German nationalist press, which praised his actions against "red traitors", he was acquitted.
 After his release from pretrial detention, Ramshorn moved to Mecklenburg, where he remained in hiding on the estates of friendly landowners.